-Threshold: Would the Project substantially increase hazards due to a geometric design feature (e.g., sharp curves or dangerous intersections) or incompatible uses (e.g., farm equipment)?

-Explanation: Implementation of the proposed project would establish a network of streets of varying design capacities tailored to meet the needs of the three proposed villages.
-The Fanita Ranch Specific Plan has developed its own street design criteria intended to address safety, aesthetics, and functionality, as well as site constraints.
+- Threshold: Would the Project substantially increase hazards due to a geometric design feature (e.g., sharp curves or dangerous intersections) or incompatible uses (e.g., farm equipment)? - Finding: Less than significant.
+(EIR, § 4.16.5.3.) - Explanation: Implementation of the proposed project would establish a network of streets of varying design capacities tailored to meet the needs of the three proposed villages.
+The Fanita Ranch Development Plan has developed its own street design criteria intended to address safety, aesthetics, and functionality, as well as site constraints.
 The streets would be designed to meet or exceed Santee Fire Department (SFD) requirements.
 The project would design a system of complete streets that supports multiple user types, including motorists, pedestrians, bicyclists, and transit riders.
 On-site streets would generally be two lanes and would include a variety of design elements, including roundabouts, split streets, landscaped medians, and parkways.